donnellreuben/Twitter-Clone/README.md

   <li>Added Animation to twitter logo to make it look like its flying infinitely using pure CSS.</li>
   <li>Removed default underline for logout link button and added a hover underline effect to it.</li>
   <li>Placed the logout link button under the left column (outside of it).</li>
-  <li>Added all pages and styled them accordingly as well as icon fill depending on which page is selected.</li>
+  <li>Added all pages.
+Depending on page user is on, Navbar icon tied to current page will be either bold or filled in black</li>
   <li>Added a placeholder "What is happening?! to tweet form.</li>
   <li>Changed application.css to .scss</li>
   <li>Removed tweet form box outline when clicked in box</li>
   <li>Added titles to most pages, removed underline, made bold.
 They are clickable and route to current page</li>
   <li>Customized Tweet button, rounded corners and positioned to left as well as bold the font and changed from "Create Tweet to Tweet"</li>
   <li>Added an easter egg, they will be labeled: "🥚" </li>
   <li>Added Tweet modal, and works when user clicks on blue feather button no matter which page, user clicks off of modal to make it disappear.
-Not functional yet.</li>
+Needs to work like the tweet form works yet.</li>
 </ul>

 ## End
 <ul>
 <p>All of the Current plus:</p>
-  <li>Depending on page user is on, Navbar icon tied to current page will be either bold or filled in black</li>
   <li>User can follow other users.</li>
   <li>User has a feed that displays followed users activities and posts.</li>
   <li>Search Function.</li>